oustudent1/redwood/README.md

 1. Select **Training_Accounts.txt** file.

-2. In CHROME browser click this link:
+2. In CHROME browser open this link in a New Tab: (Right-click > Open in New Tab)

 https://appdevcs98976997-ocuocictrng27-iad.developer.ocp.oraclecloud.com/appdevcs98976997-ocuocictrng27-iad/